rexxars/sql-to-graphql/README.md

 ### Commands:
   - `app` - Create a demo app based on Hapi that can be used to query the generated schema
-  - `print` - Print the generated schema to console

 ### Options: